webix-hub/docs/data/desktop/custom_component.md

 - inherits from [ui.list](desktop/list.md);
 - on its initialization loads data from the 'data.xml' file
 - can be moved over the screen (thanks to the [webix.Movable module](api__refs__movable.html));
-- has a default width of 200px;
+- has the default width of 200px;
 - has a *custom_func* function;
 - is sized with the help of $getSize and $setSize methods (will be described later).